tobbik/lua-t/docs/T.Time.rst

 T.Time.sleep( int *x* )
   make the process sleep for *x* milliseconds

+Class Metamembers
+-----------------

-T.Time *t* = T.Time.new( [ int *x* ], [ T.Time *tx* ] )
+T.Time *tx* = T.Time( int *x* )   [__call]
   Instantiate a new T.Time object.
 If an integer is passed as paramter the value will be interpreted as milliseconds.
 If another T.Time value is passed a clone of that value will be created.
 If no paramter is passed a T.Time value with the time passed since the Unix epoch will be created.

-Class Metamembers
------------------

-T.Time *tx* = T.Time( int *x* )   [__call]
-  Same constructor behaviour as T.Time.new( )

 Instance Members